tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 CloudBlobClient myBlobClient = myStorageAccount.CreateCloudBlobClient();
 ```

-### Access A Container In Your Blob Storage By Name
+### Access a container in your blob storage by name

-* Add this code in the Main method after the code for initializing the blob client in the Main method.
+* Add this code in the Main method after the code for initializing the blob client.

 ```C#
 // Access a container in your blob storage by name